Professional wrestling in Russia: Russia

-On August 9-11, 1994, three Frontier Martial-Arts Wrestling (FMW) shows were held at the Lenin Stadium in Khabarovsk, which attracted 600-1100 spectators each.
+On August 9–11, 1994, three Frontier Martial-Arts Wrestling (FMW) shows were held at the Lenin Stadium in Khabarovsk, which attracted 600-1100 spectators each.
 Previously, Russian athletes Svetlana Gundarenko and Grigory Verichev competed in FMW.

 In 1998, for the first time in Russia, professional wrestling shows began to be broadcast on national TV channels.
 A program called Titans of Wrestling appeared on TNT with Nikolai Fomenko as its announcer.
 Until 2000, the WCW Monday Nitro show was broadcast on it.
 Then WCW broadcasts were briefly replaced by the Women of Wrestling (WOW!) promotion.
 From 2000 to 2002, The World Wrestling, a shortened 45-minute international version of WWF/WWE SmackDown! was broadcast on STS, with voice actors Vsevolod Kuznetsov and Alexander Novikov as announcers.
 In September 2002, wrestling returned to TNT, with the new Titans of Wrestling airing a 45-minute version of WWE Raw.
 The broadcasts lasted exactly one year, until September 2003.
 After that, the contract with WWE expired and was never renewed.
-Since 2012, Eurosport broadcasts only two international programs from WWE — Review of the Week and WWE Vintage Collection.
+Since 2012, Eurosport broadcasts only two international programs from WWE—Review of the Week and WWE Vintage Collection.

 On November 30, 2010, it was announced that from February 2011, the 2x2 television channel would begin airing WWE Raw and WWE SmackDown.

 On April 11, 2012, WWE held its first Raw World Tour house show in Russia at the Luzhniki Palace of Sports.
 In the main event CM Punk defeated Dolph Ziggler for the WWE Championship.
 On April 25, 2013, WrestleMania Revenge Tour 2013 hosted the first WWE Raw show in St. Petersburg Ice Palace, and the next day, April 26, the show returned to Moscow at the Luzhniki.

 Since April 2016, all new WWE pay-per-view shows have been available on the WWE Network with Russian-language voiceover, with Moti Margolin and Jean Pomerantsev as announcers.
 After the end of the contract, 2x2 did not renew it with WWE, but switched to Lucha Underground broadcasts.
 As of April 6, 2019, Lucha Underground is broadcast on 2x2 with commentary by Roman Alexandrovich and Alexander Barybin.

 Beginning January 7, 2020, the Match!
 Fighter channel broadcasts WWE Raw and WWE SmackDown shows in Russian.
 The announcers are Artem Davydov and a representative of the Independent Wrestling Federation (IWF) Mikhail Vakhneev.
 The channel announces that Raw and SmackDown live from the U.S. begins at 03:55 am Moscow time.
 Replays of the show are shown throughout the week.

+As of March 3, 2022, WWE terminated its broadcast partnership with the Match TV station and removed access to WWE network and all related products for Russian audiences.